processone/docs.ejabberd.im/content/admin/guide/configuration.md

 :

-The option `disable_sasl_mechanisms` specifies a list of SASL mechanisms that should *not* be offered to the client.
+The option `disable_sasl_mechanisms` specifies a list of SASL mechanisms (such as "DIGEST-MD5" or "SCRAM-SHA1") that should *not* be offered to the client.
 The mechanisms can be listed as lowercase or uppercase strings.
 The option syntax is:

-`disable_sasl_mechanisms: [Mechanism, ...]`
+`disable_sasl_mechanisms: Mechanism|[Mechanism, ...]`

 :